lwiniwar/Tr3D_species_lwiniwar/README.md

 ## Training performance

-to tune the hyperparameters of the network, a validation set was created, amounting to 10% of the training set.
+To tune the hyperparameters of the network, a validation set was created, amounting to 10% of the training set.
 The 10% were chosen randomly from each class, to ensure that every class also has samples in the validation set.
 No separate test set was created, as this is governed by the challenge.
+The train/validation split was the same as the one used by [Brent Murray](https://github.com/Brent-Murray/TR3D_PointAugDGCNN).

 ## Tunable and tuned hyperparameters